Yooootsuba/LCH/README.md

 $ composer install
 ```

-2. Edit the 'LOCKFILE' variable to your 'LeagueClient.exe' path in .env file

-   The default path is 'C:\Garena\Games\32775\LeagueClient'
+2. Edit the 'LOCKFILE' variable to your 'LeagueClient.exe' path in .env file , the default path is 'C:\Garena\Games\32775\LeagueClient'

 3. Run the program and feel free